per1234/esparto/README.md

 ## What's new

-**N.B.** As always there may well be some brbroken links here as I "backfill" the latest documentation over the next few days...but you can get the code and start playing right now.
+**N.B.** As always there may well be some broken links here as I "backfill" the latest documentation over the next few days...but you can get the code and start playing right now.

 There have been numerous changes since the (disastrous: apologies) v3.2 The best thing to do is watch the video, but the major ones are: